BioBoost/word-blaster-solution/README.md

 make run
 ```

+### On Linux

+The only code that is operating system dependent is `Terminal`.
+It makes use of the `getch()` function of `conio.h` that is only available on Windows.
+An alternative is provided for Linux in the code.

+The source code is equipped with pre-processor directives that detect the current operating system.

 ### Doxygen

 This project contains doxygen comments which can be generated into a fancy API site.
 Just install [doxygen](http://www.doxygen.nl/) and run the `doxygen` or `make docs` command (you may need to add doxygen to your PATH) in the root directory of this project.
 The html output can be found at [./docs/html/index.html](./docs/html/index.html).